FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## Conclusion

-This guide covers integrating email into Node-RED for seamless sending and receiving email notifications.
+This guide covers integrating email into Node-RED for the seamless sending and receiving of email notifications.
 We provide step-by-step instructions, explore best practices, and address anti-spam measures, ensuring reliable delivery of email notifications.